Proksima/git-tutorial/README.md

 basically telling us that we have a new file in the repository waiting to be commited.
 At any point, if you change your mind and decide you want to flush the changes you made since the last commit, running `git checkout master` will do the trick.
-We will see next section why that is.
+We will see, by the end of the tutorial, why that is.

 For now, I am happy with this change, so I will be committing it: